jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 4.4 - All Employer Jobs

-@pytest.mark.app-all-employer-jobs On the employer details page we want to display all of the employers jobs.
+@pytest.mark.app-all-employer-jobs On the employer details page, we want to display all of the employers' jobs.
 In the `employer` function in `app.py` below the `employer` variable, add a call to the `query_db` function and assign the results to a variable called `jobs`.
 Pass the function two arguments:
 - SQL Query: `'SELECT job.id, job.title, job.description, job.salary FROM job JOIN employer ON employer.id = job.employer_id WHERE employer.id = ?'`
 - List Literal: [employer_id]